Féile Fichille Tournaments

 Tournament Format & Rules

-Schools are welcome to enter up to four chess teams into a Regional Tournament if they wish.
+Schools are welcome to enter up to four chess teams into a Féile Fichille if they wish.
 Teams can be entered into the following sections:

 Ficheall.ie tournaments typically start at 9.30am and finish at 2pm.
-This time includes 3 chess matches followed by 30 minutes for lunch followed by 3 more chess matches.
-Time is also set aside at the end of the day for group photos and presentation of a Certificate of Participation to each school.
+This time includes two chess matches followed by a short break, and then two more matches before lunch.
+The remaining two matches are played after lunch and time is also set aside at the end of the day for group photos and presentation of a Certificate of Participation to each school.